 I want to end with a quote from Kristen’s book because I believe she said it best: “If our hearts are willing, our greatest trials can be used by God to produce the most beautiful fruit.”

 Anna Conti is a Legacy Retreat® Coordinator with Inheritance of Hope.
+Her family attended the January 2011 Orlando Legacy Retreat®.
 She originally shared this devotional with the February 2019 Orlando Legacy Retreat® team.